 L’Orient Today has learned that the parliamentarian and his son, Firas El Husseini, are part of a mysterious web of offshore companies in Beirut, whose co-owners included the brother of a fugitive former head of Venezuela’s state-owned oil company and a businessman indicted in Andorra for a multibillion-dollar criminal scheme.

-As for his politician father’s involvement, the attorney told L’Orient Today that he was added as a nominal shareholder of a company solely for the purposes of fulfilling Lebanese legal requirements for the minimum number of owners of a firm.
+As for his politician father’s involvement, the attorney told L’Orient Today that he was added as a nominal, 1 percent shareholder of a company solely for the purposes of fulfilling Lebanese legal requirements for the minimum number of owners of a firm.

 “My father has nothing to do with the whole matter,” Firas El Husseini said.
 The MP did not answer multiple phone calls.

-A trail of corporate and legal documents as well as media reports reviewed by L’Orient Today show that the Husseinis’ Venezuelan business partners have been caught up in money laundering prosecutions in Venezuela, the US and Andorra.
+A trail of corporate and legal documents as well as media reports reviewed by L’Orient Today show that the Venezuelan co-founders of the offshore firms with the Husseinis have been caught up in money laundering prosecutions in Venezuela, the US and Andorra.
 None could be reached about why they opened offshore firms in Lebanon.

 In September 2018, a judge in the Iberian microstate of Andorra pressed charges against 28 individuals for laundering over $2 billion through Banca Privada d’Andorra.
 While the indictment remains under seal, the names of the defendants and details of the scheme have leaked to the press.